 - 11. When the process is complete, a message displays to cycle the power to the instrument. - 12.
-After the instrument finishes restarting, use the Configuration menu to verify the correct software version installed. - 13.
+After the instrument finishes restarting, use the Config menu to verify the correct software version installed. - 13.
 Press the MAIN button and navigate to USB Unmount and press the SEL button.
-This electrically unmounts the flash drive so that it can be safely removed from the instrument.
+This electrically unmounts the flash drive and can safely be removed from the instrument.